mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Objects are encrypted in S3, not buckets.
 Each PUT operation needs to specify encryption and type or not.
 A bucket default captures any put operations where no encryption method/directive is specified.
 It doesn't enforce that type can and cannot be used.
 Bucket policies can enforce.

+Bucket policy vs. Default encryption

+- Bucket policy only prevents users from uploading unencrypted objects.
+That is to say, users MUST encrypt the objects **before** uploads.
+- While enabling default encryption allows users to upload unencrypted objects to S3 while Amazon encrypts all the objects uploaded to the S3 bucket.

 ### Amazon S3 Presigned URLs

 All Amazon S3 objects by default are private, meaning that only the owner has access.
 The owner can share objects with others by creating a pre-signed URL, using their own security credentials to grant time-limited permission to download the objects.